F1248/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 *Well here we are again, it's always such a pleasure~*

 Apple has yet again dropped a bunch of models, continuing their journey on discontinuing Intel Macs.
 With the release of OpenCore Legacy Patcher 1.0.0, early support for macOS Sonoma has been implemented.
+This page informs about regarding issues.

 ## Versioning